Mogtofu33/contenta-ddev/README.md

 ContentaJS:

-- api path uri are _contenta.ddev.local_ instead of _contentajs.ddev.local_
+- Redis is not used with got (jsonrpc).
+Proxy is not using Redis.

-React + Next consumer:
+Vue + Nuxt consumer:

-- Images are loaded from _front-react.ddev.local_ instead of _contenta.ddev.local_
+- Menu loading not working.